of the association “Amerikanische Hütehunde Europa e.V.” (American Herdingdogs Europe)

 The board of the association “American Herdingdogs Europe” is entitled to issue implementing rules as supplement to this exhibition regulation.
 For this, it is recommended to constitute a committee “Exhibition” that cooperates with the member clubs of the association.

 17. Invalidity of Parts of this Regulation

 Invalidity of parts of this regulation does not bring about the invalidity of the whole regulation.

 18. Coming Into Effect

 This regulation was adopted by the general assembly of the association of Amerikanische Hütehunde Europa e.V.
-(American Herdingdogs Europe) on November 6th, 2022 in Wittlich and come into force immediately.
+(American Herdingdogs Europe) on November 12th, 2023 in Neulußheim and come into force immediately.